jerryskx/play-jpa/README.md

-play-jpa
+Akka JPA for Playframework
 ========

-Test github repository, and JPA with Playframework
+Create JPA library for Playframework.

 ## References